{ END OF ORIGINAL DESCRIPTION }

 OUR TEST

-The Ocemida 2000 is a 5th generation device that incorporates most of the benefits of the latest 6th generation models, but lacks the pressure design.
+The Ocemida 2800 incorporates most of the benefits of the latest 6th generation models, but lacks the pressure design.
 It features modern electronics with a microprocessor and uses a Solid Polymer Electrolyte (SPE) to separate hydrogen from oxygen.
 Additionally, it comes equipped with a rechargeable lithium-ion battery.
 Instead of using Henri’s Law to dissolve hydrogen in water, this budget-friendly device utilizes nano-bubbles.

 To keep the price low, some compromises were expected, but we were pleasantly surprised to find two platinum-plated titanium electrodes, rather than just one.
 This is impressive, given that even manufacturers of high-end devices sometimes use a stainless steel cathode, which doesn’t contact the water, to save on costs.